aiksxd/latex-autocomplete/README.md

 ![obsidianPluginExampleGIF](./docs/obsidianPluginExampleGIF.gif)

-All of them you can customi
+All of them can be customized in the plugin's settings.
 ![settingImg](./docs/settingImg.png)

 ### Usage Guide